 Cooking for Wellness - Getting Creative

-Cooking for Wellness – Getting Creative is a 4-week course held in the cooking laboratories on the St. Paul campus.
-Getting Creative is designed for those who want to enhance their food and cooking skills to become more relaxed, confident and instinctive cooks while learning to create their own unique and health-supportive recipes.
-Through hands-on learning, participants will experiment with a variety of herbs, spices, and food combinations and use basic cooking methods (sautéing, boiling, roasting, etc.) to learn about flavor development in a variety of commonly prepared foods (soups, stews, pasta and rice dishes, and more).
+Cooking for Wellness – Getting Creative is a hands-on course designed for those who want to enhance their food and cooking skills to become more relaxed, confident and instinctive cooks while learning to create their own unique and health-supportive recipes.
+Participants will experiment with a variety of herbs, spices, and food combinations and use basic cooking methods to learn about flavor development in a variety of commonly prepared foods.

 Here's what past participants have to say about Cooking for Wellness classes:

 “The hands-on experience of making the recipes and then tasting them helped me feel more confident trying them at home on my own.”

 “Thank you for putting together such a thoughtful and balanced curriculum.
 I learned valuable skills that I will carry with me for the rest of my years.”